danya02/obsidian-wadayama-notes/Notes/Places/Shrine.md

 There is a barely-noticeable path to the back of the shrine.
 On the back side of this there is a laminated photo of an about 20-year-old man, maybe student-aged with a very sad face, wearing an inconspicuous neo-traditional.
 Incense is usually used when a person has died.

+Visited on [[Session 8]].
+On the road, saw a spotted wild boar.
+Grass around shrine was matted down.
+Has incense that was used within the day.
+Footsteps around going to/from the main road, around the shrine and north to the forest.